viamrobotics/docs/docs/tutorials/projects/helmet.md

 ## Set up email notifications

-[Triggers](/configure/triggers/) allow you to trigger actions by sending an HTML request when a certain event happens.
+[Triggers](/configure/triggers/) allow you to send webhook requests or email notifications when certain events happen.

-You can set up a trigger to send a webhook to a serverless function that sends you a customized email when an image of someone without a hard hat is uploaded to the cloud.
+For example, you can set up a trigger to perform an action whenever an image of someone without a hard hat is uploaded to the cloud.

-If you don't wish to customize the contents of the email, you can use Viam's built-in trigger email functionality which sends a generic email letting you know that data has been synced.
+You can set up the trigger with a serverless function which sends you a customized email or with Viam's built-in email alerts which sends a generic email letting you know that data has been synced.

-If you prefer the generic email, you can skip creating a custom cloud function and begin configuring a trigger on your machine.
+If you wish to use Viam's built-in email alerts, skip ahead to [configuring a trigger on your machine](#set-up-email-notifications).

-{{%expand "Click to view instructions for creating a serverless function to send you custom emails" %}}
+To set up a serverless function, continue reading.

 ### Create a serverless function